Last Updated on

 But, being a laminate guitar, what can you expect for sound?
 The large body style and the satin finish allows booming and resonant sound projection from a laminate instrument.
 Low-end tones are going to boom through while the pre-strung light gauge phosphor bronze strings will provide an overall brighter sound.

 Not only is the Jasmine a good guitar for the money, it’s a good guitar in and of itself!
+It even featured in our list of 5 top guitars for small hands.

 - Advanced “X” bracing